openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Partly

-A *function types conversion*, i.e., the conversion of one function type to another, is valid if the following conditions are met:
+*Function types conversion* is the conversion of one function type to another.
+A *function types conversion* is valid if the following conditions are met:

-- Parameter types are converted using contravariance.
+- Parameter types are converted by using contravariance.
-- Return types are converted using covariance (see :ref:`Type Compatibility`).
+- Return types are converted by using covariance.

+See :ref:`Type Compatibility` for details.

 .. index::
    function types conversion